with the level of service of your choice

-Before joining the company in 1997, he held various positions at Permal Asset Management in New York, SBC Warburg in Zurich and Banco Santander in New York.
-He also founded the Fante Group, Arowana Asset Management, Pterois SA, and sits on the Board of Notz (Metall) Holding.
+Before joining the company, he held various positions at Permal Asset Management in New York, SBC Warburg in Zurich and Banco Santander in New York.
+He also founded Arowana Asset Management, Pterois SA, and sits on the Board of Notz (Metall) Holding.

-Grégoire holds a BS in Finance and MIS from Northeastern University in Boston (USA) and is a graduate of Harvard Business School OPM (USA).
+Grégoire holds a BS with a double Major in Finance and in MIS from Northeastern University in Boston (USA) and is a graduate of Harvard Business School OPM in Boston (USA).

 Antonio Mira joined Notz Stucki in 2006 as Group Chief Financial Officer.
 He heads the corporate functions and is involved in coordinating and implementing the decisions of the Executive Committee.

 An experienced bank auditor, Antonio started his career in 1995 with Arthur Andersen, where he worked for some 7 years before joining Ernst & Young in 2002 as a Senior Manager.

 Antonio is a Swiss chartered accountant and a Business graduate of Lausanne University (HEC).

 Frédéric de Poix joined Notz Stucki in 2013.
 He now heads the wealth management business line.